scientific-python/blog.scientific-python.org/content/posts/scientific-python/cookie/introduction/index.md

 We also did something I've wanted to do for a long time: the guide, the cookiecutter template, and the checks are all in a single repo!
 The repo is [scientific-python/cookie][cookie], which is the moved `scikit-hep/cookie` (the old URL for cookiecutter still works!).

+Cookie is a new project template supporting multiple backends (including compiled ones), kept in sync with the dev guide.
+We recommend starting with the dev guide and setting up your first package by hand, so that you understand what each part is for, but once you've done that, [cookie][] allows you to get started on a new project in seconds.

-A lot of work went into the cookiecutter, too!
+A lot of work went into [cookie][], too!

 - Generalized defaults.
 We still have special integration if someone sets the org to `scikit-hep`; the same integration can be offered to other orgs.